 Basics of machine guarding

-Machines provide a vital function in all sectors of the workforce, from construction to manufacturing, to retail, service and hospitality.
-They can perform repetitive tasks at high speeds and can use various energy sources to apply forces that shape, cut, bend, lift and move materials, some of which may otherwise not be humanly possible.
-Unfortunately, the attributes that can increase production, quality, safety and business profits, can also be the source of severe, life-altering injuries or fatalities if not properly designed and safeguarded.
+Machines provide a vital function with their ability to perform repetitive tasks at high speeds and to apply extreme forces to shape, cut, bend, lift and move materials.
+These attributes can increase production, quality, and business profits; unfortunately, they can also be the source of severe, life-altering injuries or fatalities when machines are not properly designed and safeguarded.

 - Determine Risk Factors